ISingh2015/CustAppClient/README.md

-Customer Service Web App (Order Processing Application) module for creating Client distributable sekelton and stubs.
+Customer Service Web (online Order Processing Application) module for creating Client distributable sekelton and stubs.
-Maven Project uses the Customer Service DAO & Service Application module created and uploaded here earlier.
-It will create the necessary distribution JARs which can be packaged in any SWING or WEB application client.
+Maven Project uses the Customer Service DAO & Service Application.
+It creates the necessary distribution JARs with the WEB Service inferace and VO's.
+This jar which can be packaged in any SWING or WEB application client after a small configuration in property files.

-Apart from the sekelton and stubs, It requires the CUSTSERVICE Manager module wihin which this stubs are bundled.
+Another Order Processing Module,  CUSTSERVICE Manager uses this jar for easy accessing the WEB service methods created in the Service and DAO Layer.